ArthurAdrianoMM/FullstackParte1/VERCEL_DEPLOYMENT.md

 ### MongoDB Connection Issues

 1. **Verify connection string** format
+   - Must be a cloud-hosted MongoDB (MongoDB Atlas, etc.)
+   - **Cannot use `localhost`** - Vercel can't access your local machine
 2. **Check IP whitelist** in MongoDB Atlas
+   - Should include `0.0.0.0/0` or Vercel's IP ranges
 3. **Verify database user** credentials
+   - Username and password must match your Atlas database user
 4. **Test connection** with MongoDB Compass or `mongosh`
+   - Use the same connection string you set in Vercel
+5. **Common Error: "ECONNREFUSED" or "Connection timeout"**
+   - This usually means you're trying to use `localhost`
+   - Switch to MongoDB Atlas or another cloud-hosted MongoDB

 ## Updating Your Deployment